liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/07-custom-fields.markdown

 That's it.

 Once you have a custom field for a resource, go find it in the UI of the resource.
-Find the UI location for the resource, and the custom field is in a Custom Fields panel that you can open to see your custom field(s).
+First find the UI location for the resource, and all its custom fields are dsipalyed in a Custom Fields panel.
 For example, consider the Users UI:

 - For Users, navigate to *Control Panel &rarr; Users and Organizations*.
 Once there click on a User to open the Edit User form.
 Open the form's